 Our vineyard is perfectly situated in the heart of Paso Robles’ ultra-premium red wine grape growing region.
 This recently appellated Paso Robles Willow Creek District AVA is home to a plethora of elevation variances.
-Heath Vineyards consists of predominately hillside limestone/shale slopes that rise from 1000 to 1200 ft over short distances creating mountain vineyard influences.
+Heath Vineyards consists of predominately hillside limestone/shale slopes that rise from 1000 to 1200 ft over short distances requiring steep slope viticulture practices.

-Mountain side and mountain valley vary in soil type and depth.
-Heath Vineyards contains 6 acres of mountain valley containing rich river bottom soil with massive limestone boulders 4-6 feet beneath.
+The steep hillsides and river valley base vary in soil type and depth.
+Heath Vineyards contains 6 acres of valley containing rich river bottom soil with massive limestone boulders 4-6 feet beneath.
 The remaining 16 acres of mountain side vineyard cater to the Merlot, Cabernet Sauvignon, Syrah and Petite Verdot vines planted in limestone, with minimal topsoil and a massive limestone mountain underneath.